A random Hall-Paige conjecture: Preliminaries

 The direction ``$\hat w, \hat w'$ are separable $\implies$ $w,w'$ are separable'' is immediate from the definition of ``$S,T$ are separable''.
 For `` $w, w'$ are separable $\implies$ $\hat w,\hat w'$ are separable'', note that once we know that $w,w'$ are separable, we also know that the pairs $(w^{-1}, w')$, $(w, (w')^{-1})$, $(w^{-1}, (w')^{-1})$ are separable (all coming from ``$w,w'$ are separable $\iff w^{-1}, w'$ are separable'').
 This gives that $\hat w, \hat w'$ are separable. \end{proof}

 \begin{observation} Let $S\subseteq G\ast F_k$ be a set of linear elements.
 For each $T\subseteq \{v_1, \dots, v_k\}$, let $S_T$ be the set of $w\in W$ such that the free variables in $w$ are exactly the set $T$.
 Then the sets $S_T, S_{T'}$ are strongly separable for distinct $T,T'$. \end{observation} \begin{proof} If $T, T'$ are distinct, then there's some $v_i\in T\Delta T'$ say $v_i\in T\setminus T'$.
 For any $w\in S_T, w'\in S_{T'}$, we have that $v_i$ appears in $w$ (just once by linearity) but not $w'$, and so part (a) of the definition of ``strongly separable'' applies. \end{proof} \begin{definition} Let $w,w'\in G\ast F_k$.
-We say that $w$ and $w'$ are \textbf{weakly-separable} if either they are strongly-separable, or they satisfy the following property. \begin{itemize} \item[$(b')$] For some non-identity element $g$, the equation $w=w'$ rearranges into $\id=g$. \end{itemize} \end{definition}
+We say that $w$ and $w'$ are \textbf{weakly separable} if either they are strongly separable, or they satisfy the following property. \begin{itemize} \item[$(b')$] For some non-identity element $g$, the equation $w=w'$ rearranges into $\id=g$, meaning that $w^{-1}w'$ is conjugate to an element of $G$. \end{itemize} \end{definition}

 We remark that the key difference between strong and weak separability comes from the property $(b')$ not necessarily holding when $w$ is replaced with $w^{-1}$, i.e. Observation~\ref{Observation_separable_symmetric} fails for weak separability.
 This will not be an issue while we search for gadgets, as we rely on weak separation only to separate elements coming from the same set $A_G,B_G,C_G$.